vineetmanjrekar/word-calculator/README.md

 The other APIs do read only from "wordCount" collection that gives back results based on fileID and/or word in a file.

+#### Multi Threading Implementation (TODO)

+The idea is to introduce a  MongoLock collection, that holds the {fileId -> [{chunkId1: true/false}, {chunkId2: true/false}]} object when any thread tries to access the chunk and run a MapReduce on it.
+Once the MapReduce is complete, we then update the chunkId status to true.
+Hence any incoming thread that figures out that a chunkId doesnt exist in this collection, it means that the chunk is not analysed and can be picked for mapReduce.
+The object with false status, states that the chunk is currently under MapReduce.
+In this way, we always ensure that a given chunk is always analysed by seperate threads and also not calculated in a duplicate manner.

 ## Limitations/ Things TO DO